Saturday Night Live season 23: Writers

 Future cast member/head writer Tina Fey joins the writing staff in this season.

 Adam McKay continues as the sole head writer, while Tim Herlihy is promoted to a producer alongside Steve Higgins.

 Fellow regular writer Paula Pell is named as a creative consultant (nowadays a writing supervisor) this season.

 With the Sarah Michelle Gellar-hosted episode, future Parks and Recreation/The Good Place creator Michael Schur joined the writing staff.
 Decades later, Schur explained that he initially applied for the job at the start of the season, but Fey was hired over him, and that he was hired over the show's winter break.

 Longtime writer Jim Downey was fired.
-Producer Don Ohlmeyer had grown irritated by the constant jokes regarding his friend, former football star, OJ Simpson.
+NBC West Coast president Don Ohlmeyer had grown irritated by the constant jokes regarding his friend, former football star, OJ Simpson.
 Downey was the primary source for the many jokes Norm Macdonald made at the expense of Simpson.
 After Downey was fired, Macdonald was informed he could no longer serve as Weekend Update host.
-Macdonald decided to leave following this revelation.Downey is still credited as a writer until the end of the season, and would return to the writing staff in 2000.
+Macdonald decided to leave following this revelation.
+Downey is still credited as a writer until the end of the season, and would return to the writing staff in 2000.